-DAERA are developing a Blue Carbon Action Plan in conjunction with key stakeholders, which will help to steer how blue carbon habitats are protected, managed, and restored in NI.
-Additionally, the EU Habitats Directive provides protection to important salt tolerant plant habitats that in turn support other rare species of plants and animals within the area.
+The EU Habitats Directive also provides protection to important salt tolerant plant species that in turn support other rare species of plants and animals within the area.
 It is therefore essential that there is sufficient protection for these habitats to enable renewed growth within the management plan area.
-This will ensure that these habitats will be conserved, restored if declining and established in new areas deemed appropriate within the management plan areas, using the Strategic Guidance actions in section 4.2.
+This will ensure that these habitats will be conserved, restored if declining and established in new areas deemed appropriate within the management plan and adjacent areas, using the Strategic Guidance actions in section 4.2.

-Strategic Guidance 9: Research and Education.
+Strategic Guidance 8: Research and education.

-Marine research has been carried out throughout the management plan area and past research has been conducted by the competent authorities, marine NGOs, and academic partners (i.e., AFBI, Bird Watch Ireland, Marine Institute, and universities).
+Marine research has been carried out throughout the Co.
+Down - Co.
+Louth MPAs management plan area within the MarPAMM project.
+Past research has been conducted by the competent authorities, marine NGOs, and academic partners (i.e., AFBI, Bird Watch Ireland, Marine Institute, and universities).
 Within the management plan area, continued and future marine research will be encouraged as an output to further enhance awareness and knowledge sharing of connectivity between MPAs and adjacent areas.